Urinary tract infections (UTIs) are the second-most common infection in women and as such their causes and treatment options deserve attention here.

 First, one of the first things to do when we suspect a UTI is to increase fluid intake.
 This can take the form of a glass of water, or a herbal, black, or rooibos tea, or diluted fruit juice every hour or so.
 This helps flush away the bacteria responsible.
 Second, apply heat via heating pads to alleviate the often distressing symptoms.
 Third, try to get some exercise, especially by swimming or brisk walking.
 Fourth, take relaxing Sitz baths, with apple cider vinegar added to the water.

 Many swear by authentic, sugar-free cranberry or blueberry juice as a powerful antidote to UTIs.
 These contain natural substances that prevent the bacteria causing the UTI from binding to the inner lining of the bladder.
 It should be said that there is some debate on the true efficacy of these juices.

-Upland cranberry, or Uva ursi, is effective for treating UTI, although not widely available in South Africa.
+Upland cranberry, or Uva ursi, is effective for treating UTI.

 Buchu is a fragrant plant, loved by South African gardeners.
 It is also a valuable herb, effective in a broad range of ailments, including infections and other disorders of the urinary tract.
 It is available in capsule form.